 - A statement indicating that your company is conducting an offering through Crowdfund Mainstreet along with a link to your offering page;

-- The terms of your offering including: the price and nature of securities, the number of securities being offered, and the offering deadline;
+- The terms of your offering include: the price and nature of securities, the number of securities being offered, and the offering deadline;

 - And factual information about your company’s legal identity and location.
 At most, you may include the name of your company, its address, its phone number, its website, the email address of one of your company’s representatives, and a brief overview of your business.

-Crowdfund Mainstreet will provide additional channels for interacting directly with potential investors provided that you or anyone representing your company disclose their status as a representative.
+Crowdfund Mainstreet (and its other trade name sites) will provide additional channels for interacting directly with potential investors provided that you or anyone representing your company disclose their status as a representative.
 Persons paid to promote your company on Crowdfund Mainstreet are likewise required to disclose their status.

 Securities purchased in a crowdfunding transaction generally cannot be resold for a period of one year, unless the securities are transferred: